jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I write and edit explanations for all assessment questions in the course.
-I have also written explanations for the 180+ practice questions created by Professor Munsell.
+            I write and edit explanations for all assessment questions.
+I have also written explanations for the 180+ practice questions written by Professor Munsell.
           </div>
           <div class="col-sm-3">
           </div>